Credit for Prior Learning

 Experiential Learning Credit Defined

 Course credit may be awarded either through the submission of a portfolio or external evaluation of coursework, licenses, or certificates that represent college-level learning gained outside of the classroom.
 Each course awarded is equivalent to 3.5 semester hours.
 An evaluation is always based on the knowledge you have gained from your experience, not just the experience itself, and is based on at least 160 hours of organized study.
 Experiential credit can be used only when applicable to the individualized degree plan of each student.
+At Eckerd College, we place a high significance on quality; we apply quality assurance to experiential learning.

 Experiential Learning Credit through Portfolio Evaluation